JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 }
 ```

 Even if you don't know Origami or JavaScript, you can probably still squint and perceive the structure of the final site.
-For example, at the top you can guess that the `about/` area will contain a page called `about/index.html`.
-You can ask Origami to draw a [diagram of the site](/images/2026/03/site.svg) to confirm your understanding.
+For example, at the top you can guess that the `about` area will contain a page called `index.html`.
+You can ask Origami to draw a [diagram of the complete site](/images/2026/03/site.svg) to confirm your understanding.

 ### Defining a feed

 As another example, let’s look at the code required to give this blog a feed.
-The Eleventy version uses an [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/), which is configured this way:
+The Eleventy version uses the [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/), which is configured this way:

 ```js
 eleventyConfig.addPlugin(feedPlugin, {